 COVID-19 HEALTH & SAFETY PROTOCOL

 All audience members attending North Carolina Symphony performances at Meymandi Concert Hall in Duke Energy Center for the Performing Arts are required to provide proof of full Covid-19 vaccination, or if they cannot be vaccinated, a negative Covid-19 test completed within 72 hours prior to entering the venue.
+Rapid tests are available on-site to ticket-holders at no charge.

 Guests who are unable to provide verification of vaccination or a negative Covid-19 test may contact the North Carolina Symphony Box Office at 919.733.2750 or by email at email@example.com Monday-Friday, 9am to 5pm to discuss flexible options for their tickets.